tky1026/rris_doc/docs/source/Doc/Guide/guide_doc.rst

 reStructuredText & Sphinx
 =========================

-Syntax and reference for reStructuredText (also referred to as reST) and Sphinx.
+Read syntax and reference for reStructuredText (also referred to as reST) and Sphinx under :ref:`Coding Guide <guide-code>`.

 * :ref:`code-rst`